EZ-Code00/sc/README.md

 - WEBSOCKET : ON
 - Always Use HTTPS : OFF
 ```

+### BEFORE INSTALLATION
+This script is for sale.
+- Register your ipvps
+- Pointing your ipvps

 ### HOW TO INSTALL SCRIPT👇
 ### Step 1 :